geocommons/geocoder/doc/lookup.rst

       record.

 #.
 Construct a set of result ZIPs from the remaining candidates, and look up
    the primary name and state for each ZIP in the set.
-Assign the primary city and state to each candidate.
+Assign the matching primary city and state to each candidate.

 #.
 Return the set of candidate records as the result of the query.